anoma/nspec/docs/tutorial/engines/index.md

 The details of guarded actions are explained in the [[Guarded Engine Template]].
 -->

-## The conceptual structure of Engine Family specifications
+## The conceptual structure of engine family specifications

-The structure of each engine family page first describes the general context, gives some example message exchanges, and then the details.
+The structure of each engine family page first describes the general context, gives some example message exchanges, and then covers the details about engine-specific types and its set of guarded actions.
-A table of contents has the following structure.
+In more detail,
+we use the following templates to describe engine families.

 <!--
 - engine family name (e.g., _Auctioneer_)